top of page

 Surviving: “I’m getting through the day”

-Survival mode isn’t a failure.
-It’s your nervous system doing exactly what it was designed to do.
+Survival mode isn't a failure.
+It's your brain doing exactly what it's supposed to do.

 When life feels overwhelming—loss, change, burnout, the state of the world (which… let’s be honest, has been a lot)—your brain shifts into protection mode.